Your student is about to graduate from high school, and they’re ready to head to college in the fall. Congratulations!

 - Your student will have the experience of living away from home on a school campus.

 - Because all necessary high school requirements are already completed, your student will have the opportunity to make academic choices with college in mind.
-She can fill in gaps or take more advanced courses in areas of interest.
+They can fill in gaps or take more advanced courses in areas of interest.

 - Your student will be exposed to new students, new perspectives, and have opportunities for new types of personal growth.